Arthur2479/private-repos-overview/README.md

 # Work on Private Repositories

 This repository aims to provide an overview of the private repositories that I work / have worked on.
+They are private due to the strictly confidential nature of the projects.

 Table of contents: